 Today it is undeniable how a strong Inner Foundation is vitally important to a well-adjusted, fully functioning child and adult.
 The importance of the first five years of childhood development as a foundation for life determines not only healthy brain development but also how adults perceive themselves and the world around them.
-Genetic factors play a role in shaping the person, but it is mainly the environment we grew up in, where early experiences with parents and care givers that greatly influence the development of either a fragile and unstable or strong and balanced Inner Foundation.
+Genetic factors play a role in shaping the person, but it is mainly the environment we grew up in, where early experiences with parents and care givers greatly influenced the development of either a fragile, unstable or strong, balanced Inner Foundation.

-Did you know that in the early years of a child’s life, it is that parents that are the major influences of the development of their child’s self-esteem and ultimately their Inner Foundation.
-This parental or role model influence is be the main source of positive or negative experiences towards the child.
-Any negative or traumatic experience during childhood such neglect, abuse or violence will be registered for life in the child and the its consequences can reach far into adult life, displayed as undesirable and often unconscious thought and behavioral patterns and a fragile Inner Foundation.
+Did you know that in the early years of a child’s life, parents are the major influences of the development of their child’s self-esteem and ultimately their Inner Foundation.
+This parental or role model influence is the main source of positive or negative experiences towards the child.
+Any negative or traumatic experience during childhood such as neglect, abuse or violence will be registered for life in the child and the consequences can reach far into adult life, displayed as undesirable and often unconscious thought and behavioral patterns and a fragile Inner Foundation.

 Any painful traumatic experience that happened to us impairs the development of our three brains and even more so during our infancy due to the vulnerability of the developing brain.
 Sadly, these traumatic experiences often occur at the hands of people who are supposed to be our protectors and carers.
 Such traumatic experiences create shock waves throughout the entire body and simultaneously severely disrupt the brain synapses network.
 In turn, these shock waves compromise the functioning of the four internal structures of our Inner Foundation, namely the mental, emotional, physical and spiritual structure.

 But what happens when a shock disrupts these structures?
-And why is it that this shock or trauma can linger in our bodies and brain, affecting our health for years to come?
+And why is it that this shock or trauma can linger in our bodies and brain, affecting your health for years to come?

 Can we overcome past traumatic experiences and reset our mind and body towards good health and longevity?

 When you expand your knowledge and awareness about trauma, cause-and-effect, you also learn how the brain can be changed and rewired with new neural pathways.
 Through this process of rewiring your brain known in scientific terms and neuroplasticity, your self-esteem, your self-worth and your self-confidence will grow.
-By addressing what needs to change in your life and by applying your commitment to nurturing daily healthy habits, you can actually rewire your brain to start to feel better and to achieve good health and body rejuvenation.
+By addressing what needs to change in your life and by applying your commitment to nurturing new daily healthy habits, you can actually rewire your brain to start to feel better about yourself and achieve good health and body rejuvenation.
 This is the initial stage to start to rebuild a strong Inner Foundation.
-If you’d like to initiate this powerful process of personal transformation, we invite to join module 1 for free, upon completion you will have a free 1-1 counseling and coaching call with Luke and Susana.
+If you’d like to initiate this powerful process of personal transformation, we invite to read the inner foundation book.
+“Capri Diem” – Seize the moment.